Yiyang-3/Yiyang-3/README.md

 ## About Me

-My work sits at the intersection of **finance, economics and data science**.
-I am particularly interested in quantitative research, financial time-series forecasting, portfolio analysis and the application of machine learning and natural language processing to financial problems.
+My academic interests lie at the intersection of finance, economics and data science.
+I am particularly interested in quantitative finance, financial econometrics, time-series forecasting and the application of machine learning and natural language processing to financial research.

-My projects span academic research, internship work and course-based applications, with an emphasis on transparent methodology, reproducible analysis and clear visual communication.
+My experience includes comparative modeling of financial markets, portfolio optimization, ETF-related quantitative research, macroeconomic text analysis and large-scale economic data collection.
+Across these projects, I have worked with regression and time-series models, machine learning methods, technical indicators, backtesting frameworks and data visualization.

+These experiences have strengthened my interest in graduate-level study and research.
+I hope to further develop my theoretical and empirical skills, explore reliable computational methods for financial and economic analysis, and contribute to research that connects quantitative methodology with real-world questions.

 ## Selected Work